TheTrainingBoss/Sitefinity-Business-Workshop/Videos/readme.md

 11. Click the Video gallery Edit link.
 The edit dialog is very similar to the dialog for the image gallery.
-The Videos link radio buttons display all published videos, just videos from a particular library, or you can upload new videos.
+The Videos link radio buttons display all published videos, just videos from a particular library, or from the currently opened library.

 ![](../media/image209.png)

-12. Click the Settings link.
-The dialog is split up between two areas where you can select the video gallery type and a second area to fine tune the selected type.
-In the Select video gallery type section, you can choose Thumbnails + Detail page or Thumbnails + Overlay.
-These work the same as their image counterparts.

-13. Select the Thumbnails + Overlay (lightbox) option.

-14. In the Fine tune the selected type section, you can limit both the number of items the gallery shows and the size of the thumbnails.
-To get the best control over

-your page real estate, select either the Use paging or Use limit options.
+12. Click the List Settings tab.
+You can limit both the number of items the gallery shows and the size of the thumbnails.
+To get the best control over your page real estate, select either the Use paging or Use limit options.

+13. Select the Overlay Gallery option from thr List Template dropdown

 ![](../media/image210.png)